 Garrett: Thanks Ben.
 I got a baby to go home to and I’m so glad I could be on here

 Ben: All right that wraps up this episode of the voices of search podcast.
 Thanks for listening to my conversation with Garrett Mehrguth, the CEO at Directive.
 If you’d like to learn more about Garret, you can find a link to his Linkedin profile on our show notes.
 You can send him a tweet at Gmehrguth.
 Or you can visit his company’s website, which is Directive Consulting.
 If you have general marketing questions or if you’d like to talk about this podcast, you can find my contact information in our show notes or you can send me a tweet at BenJShap.
-If you’re interested in learning more about how to use search data to boost your organic traffic online visibility or gain competitive insights, head over to searchmetrics.com/diagnostic for your complimentary advisory session with our digital strategies team, and if you’d like to join our webinar about the combination of SEO and SEM, go to searchmetrics.com/webinar if you liked this podcast and you want a regular stream of SEO and content marketing insights in your podcast feed, hit the subscribe button in your podcast app and we’ll be back at your feet next week.
+If you’re interested in learning more about how to use search data to boost your organic traffic online visibility or gain competitive insights, head over to searchmetrics.com/request-free-consultation for your complimentary advisory session with our digital strategies team, and if you’d like to join our webinar about the combination of SEO and SEM, go to searchmetrics.com/webinar if you liked this podcast and you want a regular stream of SEO and content marketing insights in your podcast feed, hit the subscribe button in your podcast app and we’ll be back at your feet next week.

 Ben: Lastly, if you’ve enjoyed this podcast and you’re feeling generous, we’d love for you to leave us a review in the Apple iTunes store or wherever you listen to your podcasts.
 Okay, that’s it for today, but until next time, remember, the answers are always in the data.